René Magritte within the Frame of Film History, Theory, and Practice

 Monotypes and Other Monographics

-A representative of the principle styles and themes that emerges from Harry Bertoia’s printmaking and structure work.
+A representation of the principal styles and themes that emerges from Harry Bertoia's printmaking and structure work.

 Jewish Identity in the American Scene

 A study of Ben Shahn's New Deal murals (1933--43) in the context of American Jewish history, labor history, and public discourse.

 Exhibition catalog highlighting artists of Cass Corridor from the 1960s-1970s.